slefeu/Plazza/README.md

     * processes synchronization & commmunication (IPC)
     * POSIX threads synchronization & commmunication

+For further details about the implementation of these notions, please refer to the `documentation` folder.

 ## Usage:

 - `How to compile the project:`